 The needs of your sales team

 Your sales process needs to serve your team, not the other way round.
-The sales process is designed to make selling as easy, structured and repeatable for your reps as possible.
+The sales process is designed to make selling your product or service as easy, structured and repeatable for your reps as possible.
 It should outline the activities your salespeople need to take at each stage of your pipeline in order to make a sale.

 Your sales process should be simple enough that new reps will be able to jump into their jobs and know exactly what is expected of them.
 Once you’ve created a rough outline based on your organization’s important KPIs and your industry’s guidelines, it’s time to bring in the experts: your salespeople.